mriekkin/pathfinder/doc/User_guide.md

 java -jar build/libs/pathfinder.jar -b grids/dao/lak100d.map.scen
 ```

 Here ```-b``` refers to the benchmark mode.
 Without it the application will start in the visualization mode.
+The last parameter specifies the scenario file to be used.
 This command will print out a large table of [data](Results_file_format.md).
 To save the results the output can be piped to a file.
 In fact, this is the approach used by the benchmark script.